 Module 2 | Construction of methodology and data collection (February 2024)

 Module 3 | Data analysis (April 2024)

 16 hours over four half-days in group/asynchronous sessions with guest speakers ; 104 hours in individual/asynchronous sessions with the support of tutors

 Participants will be asked to develop a research and advocacy plan on a topic related to the right of education.

-A certificate of completion is sent to participants after the training is completed.
+A micro-certification is sent to participants after the training is completed.